Amazon EKS

 to Template

-, you take full control of node initialization through Go templates.
-This option is powerful but requires caution: you become responsible for properly configuring the node to join your cluster.
+, you assume full control of node initialization using Go templates.
+You are entirely responsible for ensuring the node is properly configured to join your cluster.

 User data type